 Like many of the languages related to it, English has more than one way to talk about actions in the future.
 The first is the future tense, which is the ‘will‘ future (and the closely related ‘shall‘).
 The other is the ‘going to‘ future.
 If you are not familiar with the ‘going to‘ (present progressive) and ‘will‘ (simple future) form of verbs, I would recommend you read A Review of Tenses In English.

-The will future is formed by using the word will followed by the base form of a verb (the infinitive without the to in front) or an aspect (continuous, perfect) in the positive; in the negative, will not or the contraction won’t is used.
+You form the will future by using the word will followed by the base form of a verb (the infinitive without the to in front) or an aspect (continuous, perfect) in the positive; in the negative, will not or the contraction won’t is standard.
 For example:

 Tomorrow I will go outside. – will followed verb in base form -> future simple

 In five years she will have become a doctor. – will followed by perfect aspect -> future perfect

 I will be having a drink after the exam tomorrow. – will followed by progressive aspect -> future progressive

 I will have been having a massage for three hours when you arrive. – will followed by perfect and progressive aspects -> future perfect progressive